knobs-dials/arduino-promicro-usb-volume/README.md

 * Arduino Pro Micro, which is basically a mini Leonardo, and based on the already-USB-capable ATmega32U4 which makes makes life a lot simpler when doing USB HID device stuff

 * HW-040 rotary encoder.
-Any encoder should do.
+  * Any encoder should do, really.
   * The ability to press it for mute is nice.
 I personally use that more than the turning.
   * You may wish to find an encoder that _does_ have threading to fasten it.
-This one doesn't, so you need to rest its board on something - something that won't break over time due to hitting it for mute (heat glue is simple and works pretty well)
+This one doesn't, so you need to rest its board on something - on something that won't break over time due to hitting it for mute (heat glue is simple and works pretty well)

 * A slightly widened version of the following case, to also allow for the slightly wider PCB of the encoder
   * https://www.thingiverse.com/thing:2389583